-In practice, cities are political organizations; they need to regularly plan their activities and they need to engage and provide public services to their citizens.
-Therefore, a detailed planning approach is needed, which considers the political element, involves stakeholders and follows up ongoing communication for resilience-building activities.
-By using the European Resilience Management Guideline the benefits are multiple:
+Municipal administrations are political organizations and employers: they need to plan activities systematically and one of their priorities is to provide public services to their citizens, as well as to engage those citizens.
+This calls for a detailed planning approach that acknowledges political cycles, involves stakeholders and maintains the momentum of resilience-building activities.
+Using the European Resilience Management Guideline provides multiple benefits:

-- awareness raising on city resilience and sustainability; - improved decision support at local level in cities;
+Awareness-raising on city resilience and sustainability; Improved decision support at local level in cities;

-- increased transparency and advanced monitoring action; - o enhanced trust in local and regional governance; - activation and mobilization of stakeholders through co-creation activities; - better perspectives for a bottom-up inclusive resource governance at local level; - mainstreaming processes of resilience strategies into local plans; - prioritization of interventions evaluating potential impacts
+- Increased transparency and more consistent monitoring; - Enhanced trust in local and regional governance; - Activation and mobilization of stakeholders through co-creation activities; - Better perspectives for a bottom-up inclusive resource governance at local level; - Mainstreaming goals of resilience strategies into local action and implementation plans; - Prioritization of interventions evaluating potential impacts